 Keep the overly promotional post limited – and here is why: Social platforms have done their homework.
 They have asked users - yes – you and me - what we want to see in our newsfeeds.
 The user has spoken!
 Hands down - the user would like to see, read and share more meaningful content that connects with thier values.

-But what does this mean for your marketing?
+What does this mean for your marketing?
 It means that it is best to keep the overly promotional product stuff limited.
 (There are ways to get that information out – but I will address that later in this BLOG.)

-All rights reserved: Mary Rau Public Relations, 2015.
+All rights reserved: Mary Rau Public Relations, 2022.
 Photo: Purple Clover